leigler/coreinteraction-s18/contents/contents-8-2.md

 ### Assignment 4: Observations, Timeline {observations6}

-- April 30: Updated designs for Part 2.
+- _April 30_: Updated designs for Part 2.

-- May 3: Design of Part 2 resolved.
+- _May 3_: Design of Part 2 resolved.

-- May 7: Design of Part 2 completed, development started.
+- _May 7_: Design of Part 2 completed, development started.

-- May 10: Development of Part 2 continued.
+- _May 10_: Development of Part 2 continued.

-- May 14: Final Critique on both Part 1 & 2 of _Observations_.
+- _May 14_: Final Critique on both Part 1 & 2 of _Observations_.
 Please have both projects set up on Github Pages.

 ## Lectures {lectures}
 - [A Brief History of the Internet](lectures/history-of-the-internet)